 - Lab Safety Requirement: Contracts have been updated to make it easier to determine if a student needs to attach LSFC to the course contract.
 If required, students will see a new section below the faculty mentor information entitled “Safety Training” with a bolded statement that reads: “Proof of Completion of the Laboratory Safety Fundamental Concepts (LSFC) course is required for participation in research with this mentor.”
 Students who do not need to complete safety training will not have this statement appear.
 If required, students must attach Proof of Completion with their Course Contract upon submission.
 This online training course is accessible through Worksafe.

 - Students in Clinical Research: It is imperative that UCLA SRP 99/199 students in clinical research settings receive clearance before they can be enrolled in SRP 99.
 Anyone accessing any of the following will need to be processed: Identifiable data or clinical data (i.e. patient information, test subject information, etc.); human Test subjects (study participants) or patients; clinical areas: clinics, hospitals, patient care areas.
 For more information about how to be processed, please contact Lily Zhang at email@example.com or http://www.uclahealth.org/volunteer/direct-referral-program.

 - Please contact us if you have questions about eligibility requirements.

-SRP (Course 99) is a P/NP course.
+SRP-99 is a Pass/No Pass course.
 At the end of the quarter, the faculty mentor certifies that the contract has been completed and submits a grade.
 Grades are submitted by the faculty mentor within the last week of the quarter after final exams.
-Students are no longer required to complete an evaluation at the end of the SRP course.
+Students are not required to complete an evaluation or assignment at the end of the SRP course.
 Completing an evaluation form for the course is optional.